SDG 8 - Decent work and economic growth (statistical annex)

-Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for developments in a country’s material living standards.
-It refers to the value of total final output of goods and services produced by an economy within a certain period of time.
-Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of a specific year and is based on rounded figures.
-Figure 1 shows that based on GDP per capita Europeans have continued to enjoy rising living standards over the past two decades.
-Between 2002 and 2017, real GDP per capita grew by an average of 1.0 % per year.
-In the short-term period from 2012 to 2017, growth was even faster, at 1.5 % on average per year.
+Gross domestic product (GDP) is a measure of economic activity and is often used as a proxy for changes in a country’s material living standards.
+It refers to the value of total final output of goods and services produced by an economy within a certain time period.
+Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of the same year and is based on rounded figures.

-Investment share of GDP measures the investment for the total economy, government, business as well as household sectors.
+Investment share of GDP measures the investment for the total economy, government and business, as well as household sectors.
 The indicator is calculated as the share of GDP used for gross investment.
 It is defined as gross fixed capital formation (GFCF) expressed as a percentage of GDP for the government, business and households sectors.

 A considerable proportion of young people aged 15 to 29 in the EU are economically inactive.
 For some this is due to the pursuit of education and training.
 Others, however, have withdrawn from the labour market or are not entering it after leaving the education system.
-Those who struggle with the transition from education to work are captured by the statistics on young people who are neither in employment, education nor training (NEET rate).
-Data presented in this section stem from the EU Labour Force Survey (EU-LFS).
+Those who struggle with the transition from education to work are captured by the statistics on young people who are neither in employment (i.e. economically inactive or unemployed), education nor training (NEET rate).
+Data presented in this section stem from EU Labour Force Survey (EU-LFS).

 The employment rate is defined as the percentage of employed persons in relation to the comparable total population.
-The data analysed here focus on the population aged 20 to 64 with the view of monitoring the Europe 2020 strategy target of raising employment rates among this age group to 75 % by 2020 .
+The data analysed here focus on the population aged 20 to 64.
+Employed persons are defined as all persons who, during a reference week, worked at least one hour for pay or profit or were temporarily absent from such work.
 Data presented in this section stem from the EU Labour Force Survey (EU-LFS).

 Long-term unemployment rate